-As seen in Plato’s allegory of cave, all of us are constantly caught between fictions and realities, battling on the thin line between pleasure and pain.
+As seen in the plato’s allegory of the cave, all of us are constantly caught between fictions and realities, battling on the thin line between pleasure and pain.

-“Wozu” is a series that shows the state of inner collisions among scared egos –individuals that want to look away from the truth and who, despite the clamor of voices around them, remain largely silent.
+“Wozu” is a series that show the states of inner collision among scared egos –individuals that want to look away from the truth and who, despite the clamor of voices around them, remain largely silent.

 These sentences written right after sudden awaken from sleep, opened the starting point of my work.